AB45699/AirBNC-Frontend/README.md

 **Link to the back-end repo**: https://github.com/AB45699/AirBNC

+**Link to hosted back-end**: https://airbnc-oijh.onrender.com/ (❗if the page is 'Loading...' too long, please click here to wake up the server)

 # 🚀 How it is made

 **Tech used**: JavaScript, HTML, CSS, React (Vite), Axios, React-Router (useSearchParams); hosted on Netlify